KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 It is bidirectional traversal across hypostatic layers, mediated by structural space.

 This resolves the apparent contradiction between emergence and causation.

+### 3.3 Entropic Traversal as Inverted Bidirectionality

+Centropic traversal is not the only mode of hypostatic motion.

+The entropic arc also exhibits bidirectional traversal, but with inverted orientation and outcome:

+- **Acclivous entropy**: motion from Nekron toward embodiment
+  \[
+  IL_5 \to IL_1
+  \]
+  This is not return, but fragmentary re-expression of collapsed structure in reactive form.

+- **Declivous entropy**: motion toward Nekron, the Void of Self
+  \[
+  IL_1 \to IL_5
+  \]
+  This is not mere declivity but progressive collapse of coherence and withdrawal of form.

+Unlike centropy, which preserves and integrates structure across traversal,
+entropy in both directions degrades resolvability and tends toward structural collapse rather than coherent return.

+Thus, bidirectionality is a property of hypostatic traversal itself,
+while centropy and entropy determine whether traversal results in integration or dissolution.

 ---